qrp73/K5TOOL/README.md

 Additionally, the tool can be used as a software simulator for the UV-K5 bootloader, which is useful for testing firmware updater software.

+The tool supports different bootloader versions, including bootloader v5.00.01, it uses AES encryption internally, so you don't need to care about it.

 ## Prerequisites and Dependencies